Straight from the horse’s mouth.

 The way the light plays off the savannah is spectacular, with dark clouds and rain in the far distance, and faintly at first, a rainbow appears…at one point, there were two rainbows side by side.
 Nature at it’s best, for sure!

 A picture is worth a thousand words.
 Sunset on the Singita Grumeti Reserve.
 Pinks and purples, with the trees as silhouettes in the foreground….stunning.

-For more pictures of my adventures in the African bush, see my Tanzania photo gallery.
+For more pictures of my adventures in the African bush, see my Africa photo gallery.
 Photo credit for the first photo of the lioness goes to Lou deLisser.

-Below is listing of luxury lodges and camps that we stayed at and visited:
+Below is a list of luxury lodges and camps that we stayed at and visited:

 - Ngorongoro Crater Lodge